emreduzakin/Matrix-Market-Partitioner-With-PaToH/README.md

 # How to use

+This program can be compiled and used on its own and does not require any specific packages or software to be installed.

+After placing all the files in this repository under the same directory, either use "gcc main.c libpatoh_linux.a -lm" or "gcc main.c libpatoh_macOS.a" to compile the program.
+This command will give you a single executable file named "a.out".

 This executable takes command line arguments as input.
 The general structure of the command to run the program is like the
 following: "./a.out [martix-market-pathname] [partition-type] [desired amount of partitions] [partition-quality] [seed]"